 Despite Florida’s network of agencies, laws, and enforcement guidelines, problems may still go undetected in nursing homes because:

-- When a loved one has a problem while residing in a nursing home, it’s often difficult to detect during brief visits.
-Families don’t always know what to look for and responsible nursing home staff members often remain silent.
+• When a loved one has a problem while residing in a nursing home facility, it's often difficult to detect during brief visits.
+Families don't always know what warning signs to look for, and accountable staff members often remain silent.

 Injuries Caused by Nursing Home Negligence